* Govt, C.bank both see economy shrinking by 0.4 pct in 2012

 “Growth in the Danish economy has declined in 2012 and, by all indications, has practically ground to a halt at the moment,” Central Bank Governor Nils Bernstein said.
 “Danish consumers and firms continue to be hesitant ... (and) export market growth has been decreasing this year.”

-Private consumption, one of the economy’s main growth drivers, has been anaemic despite record-low interest rates, partly as a consequence of a burst property bubble that left many households indebted and wary of spending.
+Private consumption, one of the economy’s main drivers, has been anaemic despite record-low interest rates as a burst property bubble left many households indebted and wary of spending.

 “2012 will neither be the year we thought it would be, or hoped for, it has unfortunately turned out to take longer for the Danish economy to recover,” Economics and Interior minister Margrethe Vestager said.